Get Out of My Life, but First Could you Drive Me and Cheryl to the Mall: A Parent’s Guide to the New Teenager

 – Brad Blanton

 As the name suggests, this book, full of revolutionary ideas, is ideal for parents who want to transcend the limitations of the family and culture in which they were raised.
 The content is based on the most recent scientific research on psychological growth and development.
 The book is about how to consciously prevent parents from crippling their children in the same ways they were crippled in their own families and schools.
 It also contains many practical examples of parenting.

 The Book You Wish Your Parents Had Read (and Your Children Will Be Glad That You Did)

 – Philippa Perry

-Every parent wants their child to be happy and maintain a close relationship with them.
+Every parent wants their child to maintain a close relationship with them.
 But how do you achieve that?
-In this absorbing, clever and funny book, you get to read all about it and more – The quintessential dos and don’ts of parenting.
-The advice and suggestions are refreshing and non-judgemental touching on versatile and interesting topics like understand how your own upbringing may affect your parenting; accept that you will make mistakes and learn what you can do about them; break negative cycles and many more!
+In this absorbing, clever, and funny book, you get to read all about it and more – The quintessential dos and don’ts of parenting.
+The advice and suggestions in the book are refreshing and non-judgemental.
+It touches on exciting topics like understand how your upbringing may affect your parenting; accept that you will make mistakes and learn what you can do about them; break negative cycles, and many more!